jonasbn/docker-cheatset/README.md

 /usr/local/bundle/gems/cheatset-1.4.0/lib/cheatset/dsl/context.rb:5:in `read': No such file or directory @ rb_sysopen - dzil.rb (Errno::ENOENT)
 ```

-1. Due to the mounting og a volume, You cannot specify an arbitrary path to the Docset file.
+1. Due to the mounting of a volume, You cannot specify an arbitrary path to the Docset file.
 1. You have to work directly in the directory containing the Docset file

 ```bash